unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

 The default implementation uses Richardson extrapolation to extrapolate the expectation value to the zero noise limit :cite:`Temme_2017_PRL`. ``Mitiq`` comes equipped with other extrapolation methods as well.
-Different methods of extrapolation are packaged into ``Factory`` objects.
+Different methods of extrapolation are packaged into :class:`~mitiq.zne.inference.Factory` objects.
 It is easy to try different ones.

 .. testcode::